rlpowell/amcheck/README.md

 amcheck is a system for automating checks on mails, typically mails produced by other automations.
 Something like a very verbose procmail but (1) for IMAP and (2) with a focus on reporting on emails that look like something went wrong.

+# Wait, What?

+Look at the puppet handler description in [the config file section below](#config-file-structure-and-use), which is talking about [the puppet block in the example settings file](settings/prod.json5.example#L19).
+That clause handles an automated email I get from Puppet, a configuration management system.
+If this still doesn't make sense, this project is probably not for you.

 # Basic Usage

 amcheck has two modes; `move` and `check`.
 Give those words as the first argument when you run it; it takes no other arguments, everything else is done by config file.